flybywiresim/docs/docs/fbw-a32nx/settings.md

 compatible with the simulator's crash detection.
 You may be returned to the menu or have to restart your flight due to some the following reasons:

 - Weather rapidly updating causing aircraft stress
-- Aircraft stress due to high angle of attack or severe maneuvers
+- Aircraft stress due to high angle of attack or severe maneuvers (even occur during normal takeoffs and landings)
 - Rough terrain data on runways or taxiways

 !!! tip ""